H3llKa1ser/IT-and-Security-101/Infrastructure Security/Fire Suppression Systems.md

 ### 3) Pre-Action systems: Incorporates a detection system.
 Water is held back until the detectors are activated.

 ### 4) Deluge systems: Operates the same as the Pre-Action system except the sprinkler heads are in the open position.

+### Water solutions are good for large physical areas but not for computer equipment.

+### For computer equipment, use gas fire suppression systems:

+#### 1) Aero-K: An aerosol of microscopic potassium compounds and uses multiple fire detectors

+#### 2) FM-200: A colorless, liquified compressed gas